Global call centre set up in Legaspi

 Our Client Martin is a semi-retired Hong Kong-based ex-banker who wanted to set up a company in the Philippines to export rattan and wicker furniture to Clients around the world.

-Since Martin contacted Healy Consultants in mid-2005, our staff in Manila and Singapore have worked hard to establish a viable corporate structure for him to enable him to conduct business around the world.
+Since Martin contacted Healy Consultants, our staff in Manila and Singapore have worked hard to establish a viable corporate structure for him to enable him to conduct business around the world.
 Healy Consultants has assisted several international entrepreneurs to establish legal entities in the Philippines, and they value our capabilities in this area.

-Martin approached Healy Consultants’ Hong Kong office by telephone in August 2005, having come across our business website following an Internet search for an Asia-based corporate consultant.
+Martin approached Healy Consultants’ Hong Kong office by telephone, having come across our business website following an Internet search for an Asia-based corporate consultant.
 He was impressed with our detailed cost proposal for Philippines company setup based on his requirements, and decided to pursue the matter further with us.

 His principal requirements were that the new company should be able to do business without restriction with countries in Eastern Europe, where demand for rattan and other exotic furniture is strong.
 Although Martin preferred to have the option of 100% foreign ownership for the company, he did not want to pursue this option if it meant setting up the facility in a remote Special Economic Zone.